MarielaKaradzhova/Credit_Risk_Analysis/README.md

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
+The results of the machine learning models displayed above show that....., Based on the results, the best model to use for predicting credit risk is...

 If you do not recommend any of the models, justify your reasoning.